 An Bang does get crowded, but you can escape some tourists by visiting nearby beaches like Secret Beach or Cua Dai Beach (where you can find options for diving, kayaking, banana boating).
 Both are just a few minutes north of An Bang.

 Nearby Hoi An is also worth your time, boasting a delightful night market strung up with lanterns, rows and rows of shops with custom tailoring, and boat cruises on brightly painted longboats.
+This post all about Hoi An outlines all the things you should do while visiting (including An Bang Beach).

 Getting To An Bang Beach: It's an easy taxi or bike ride if you're in Hoi An (which has regular flights to nearby Da Nang or bus routes).